 The refrigerator interior may be cleaned with warm soapy water and a rag.
-Never use acids or solvents to clean the Avalanche.
+Never use acids or solvents to clean the sampler.
 Water that has collected in the refrigerated compartment can be drained by removing the plug at the bottom of the compartment.

-To clean the bottom of the compartment, the bottom plate can be removed from the refrigerator.
+To clean the bottom of the compartment, the bottom plate can be removed from the refrigerator by lifting it out by the arrow handle.
 Do this by lifting the front edge and pulling up.
-The tabs on the back of this plate will slide out from the refrigerator assembly, allowing the plate to be removed.
+The plate will lift past the evaporator and out from the refrigerator assembly, allowing access to the bottom of the compartment.
+Be sure to reinstall the plate in the same orientation.
+Use the arrows to properly orient the bottom plate.